London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Meeting Our Tour Guide

-Our guide joined us—a man in his fifties named Mick.
-He declared that he is a genuine Cockney and certainly he sounded the part.
-He was very energetic and obviously loved what he does.
-The hour-long tour was informative and fun, and in my opinion, well worth the 17 GDP cost.
+Our guide, a man in his fifties named Mick, joined us, declaring that he was a genuine Cockney, and certainly he sounded the part.
+He was very energetic and obviously loved his job.

 The tour started outside the theater with Mick telling us why the theaters were built on the south bank of the Thames and not in the city.
-Apparently, the killjoys in the city didn’t want raucous entertainments sullying the area, and so entrepreneurs like Richard Burbage built the first theatre very close the site of the current Globe.
-He also talked about Sam Wanamaker, the American billionaire who made construction of the new Globe his life’s work.
+Apparently, the killjoys in the city didn’t want raucous entertainments sullying the area, and so entrepreneurs like Richard Burbage built the first Globe Theatre very close the site of the current Globe.

 Inside the Globe Theatre

-We entered the theatre twice—once on the lower level and a second time on the upper level.
+We entered the Globe twice, once on the lower level and a second time on the upper level.
 While on the lower level, Mick provided us with graphic descriptions of the groundlings in Shakespeare’s time.
 Over 3000 people crammed into a space that now fits 1800 in these days of fire regulations and basic hygiene.

 On the upper level, Mick talked about how the gentry came to the play to see and be seen.
-When the Globe Theater opened in 1977, it hosted two queens.
+When the Globe Theatre re-opened in the 1970s, it hosted two queens.
 “Elizabeth I” rode into the pit on a horse and bowed to Elizabeth II seated in the royal box.

-I thoroughly enjoyed the tour and recommend it as a must-do for the theatre-loving artsy traveler.
+I thoroughly enjoyed the tour and recommend it as a must-do for the theater-loving artsy traveler.

 Shakespeare’s Globe Practical Information